2 Linear Regression

 2.5 Model Fit

-Supervised machine learning models predict unknown values of a target variable of interest.
+Supervised machine learning models, such as linear regression, predict unknown values of a target variable of interest.
 An essential question that must be answered after estimating the model is how well does the model predict these unknown values?
 Do these fitted values tend to be close or far away from the actual value of the target variable when it is known?

 Model fit